 In Riverview, there are 15km of groomed cross country trails in Mill Creek Nature Park, behind the Bridgedale Community Centre, and 3km of marked snowshoe trails.

-Fundy National Park is open from sunrise to sunset during the winter, with no admission fee for all of 2017, to celebrate Canada’s 150th anniversary.
-There will be winter park activities including cross-country skiing, birding, snowshoeing, and winter camping until March 27th.
+Fundy National Park is open from sunrise to sunset during the winter, with park activities including cross-country skiing, birding, snowshoeing, and winter camping.

 Tobogganing is one of the easiest winter sports of all!
 Every neighbourhood has its favourite hills, but there are a few municipally approved toboggan runs at Centennial Park in Moncton and Rotary St-Anselme Park in Dieppe.
 In Riverview, head to Winter Wonderland Park, on Quinn Court (off Gunningsville Boulevard).